 - Students are exempt who have met the qualifying standards on the ACT, SAT, or the TAKS as follows: - ACT composite score of 23 or higher with a minimum of 19 on the English and mathematics test.
 Partial exemption (either reading/writing or math) is granted with a composite score of 23 and a minimum of 19 on either the English test or mathematics test.
 The score is good for 5 years from the date of the test. - SAT results on critical reading and math scores added together which equal or exceed 1070 (with a minimum of 500 on each test).
 Partial exemption is granted for writing/reading or math with a combined score of 1070 and a minimum of 500 on either critical reading or math.
 Scores are good for 5 years from the date of the test. - TAKS (exit-level test only): minimum scale score of 2200 on the math section and a minimum scale score of 2200 on the English Language Arts section with a writing subsection score of at least 3.
-Partial exemptions are allowed for math or reading/writing.
-The scores are good for 3 years from the date of the test. - Students who have graduated with an associate or baccalaureate degree from a Texas public institution of higher education. - A student who is on active duty serving as a member in the United States armed forces, National Guard, or as a member of the reserve component of the armed forces of the U.S. and has been serving for at least three years preceding enrollment - not applicable to TDCJ students.
+Partial exemptions are allowed for math or reading/ writing.
+The scores are good for 3 years from the date of the test. - Students who have graduated with an associate or baccalaureate degree from a Texas public institution of higher education. - A student who is on active duty serving as a member in the United States armed forces, National Guard, or as a member of the reserve component of the armed forces of the US and has been serving for at least three years preceding enrollment - not applicable to TDCJ students.

-- A student who on or after August 1, 1990 was honorably discharged, retired, or released from active duty as a member of the armed forces of the U.S. or the Texas National Guard or service as a member of a reserve component of the armed forces of the United States. - A student who is enrolled in a certificate program of one year or less (level-one, 42 or fewer semester credit hours or the equivalent).
-Lee College requires that students enrolling in Level-one Certificate Programs take placement testing as required by course work within the certificate (typically reading).
+A student who on or after August 1, 1990 was honorably discharged, retired, or released from active duty as a member of the armed forces of the US or the Texas National Guard or service as a member of a reserve component of the armed forces of the United States.